Reflecting Upon Irreducible Mind

 not a monist in the sense of philosophy of mind.

-tension between monism, dualism, and pluralism.
-Just like other issues in
+a tension between monism, dualism, and pluralism.
+Just like other issues

-philosophy, my view is that they are all correct from some point of view,
+in philosophy, my view is that they are all correct from some point of

-and they are all incorrect from some other points of view.
-There seems to
+view, and they are all incorrect from some other points of view.
+There

-be monism in nature, and dualism, and pluralism.
-But I think that, at the
+seems to be monism in nature, and dualism, and pluralism.
+But I think that,

-most basic level, all the things are the same (i.e. monism is the true ontological
+at the most basic level, all the things are the same (i.e. monism is the

-glia cells and in immune system cells and in neuron cells and in different
+processing in glia cells and in immune system cells and in neuron cells

-layers of the brain - brain stem, reptilian brain, limbic system, neo cortex
+and in different layers of the brain - brain stem, reptilian brain, limbic

 Your question about the causal account for the emergence

-(and that the latter is only an "emergent" phenomenon)But we don't know
+consciousness (and that the latter is only an "emergent" phenomenon)But

-if such assumption is truth.
-Consciousness could be an intrinsic property
+we don't know if such assumption is truth.
+Consciousness could be an intrinsic

-of spirits (in fact, their only real property) and actually consciousness
+property of spirits (in fact, their only real property) and actually

 Yes, in some versions of dualism, consciousness